Packing school lunch boxes doesn’t have to be hard. Here are some easy, budget lunch box ideas for packing lunch every day.

 - Cheese.
 Cut it into slices, cubes or sticks and serve with vegetables, fruit (cheese and dried fruit are nice) or with some crackers.

 - If you have cream cheese, you can make your own dips or spreads.

-- Crackers and crispbread are handy to keep in the pantry.
+- Crackers, crispbread or crostini sticks are handy to keep in the pantry.

 - Tinned tuna is a good source of protein and also useful to keep in the pantry.

 - For fresh fruit and vegetables, pre-cut it and keep it in airtight containers in the fridge, for easy lunchbox packing in the morning.

 - Portion out bulk foods like yoghurt or dip into small containers at the beginning of the week.
 That way you can just grab and pack them in the morning.

 - And for the drink bottle, water is the most frugal option, and it’s the most healthy as well.